That Old Familiar Feeling

 They are told that the police will want to question them and Dean just says "Okay."
 The brothers fade into the background of the chaos and flashing lights and growing crowd of gawking on-lookers.

-Sam hadn't said a word or stopped staring as if he was in a trance.
+Sam hadn't said a word or stopped acting like he was in a trance.

-Dean knows Sam is probably in shock, that he should let the paramedics take care of him.
-But he has no intention of letting Sam out of his sight.
+Dean knows Sam is in shock, but he knows how to handle that.
+No one can help them with this.
+That and mostly he has no intention of letting Sam out of his sight right now.
 He will take care of him.
-He has taken care of him practically his whole life.
-Besides, they wouldn't be able to do much for Sam.
-Dean wants his brother to be with him, with someone familiar.
-He'll make sure he's looked after.
+He has taken care of him his whole life.

 They're leaning against the Impala further down the street.
 Dean had had to move it to make way for the emergency response teams.
-They're side by side, shoulders almost touching, but Dean isn't sure if it's a desired gesture.
+Dean stands at his brother's side, his shoulder touching Sam's, letting him know he's there.
+He doesn't know if it does any good or not, but he finds some comfort in the touch.
 He tries to resist the urge to look over at his brother because he has never seen Sam like this.
 He's never seen him look so broken.
-And if he looks he might break too.
+If he looks he's afraid he might break him.
+If he looks he might break too.

 He doesn't know the pain of losing someone like that, but right now, he wishes he could if it meant his little brother wouldn't have to.